xmos/lib_xcore_math/examples/fft_demo/README.rst

 ********

-After configuring the CMake project, the following commands can be used (from the build directory) to build and run this example application using the XCORE-AI-EXPLORER board as a target:
+After configuring the CMake project, the following commands can be used (from the build directory) to build and run this example application using the XK-EVK-XU316 board as a target:

 ::

-    make fft_demo
+    cmake -B build -G "Unix Makefiles"
+    xmake -C build
-    xrun --xscope example/fft_demo/fft_demo.xe
+    xrun --xscope fft_demo/bin/fft_demo.xe